DynamicTimeWarping/DynamicTimeWarping.github.io/docs/python.md

 ```

 !!! note
-    Note: the documentation for the Python module is
+    Note: documentation for the Python module is
     auto-generated from the R version.
 It may contain
     minor inconsistencies.